-You must limit the narrative to eight single-spaced pages for Planning and ten single-spaced pages for Implementation.
-Do not include an executive summary, cover page, or a table of contents.
-You may include images, charts, diagrams, footnotes, or endnotes if they fit within the page limit.
+You must limit the narrative to fifteen single-spaced pages.
+Do not include an executive summary or a table of contents.
+You may include images, charts, diagrams, footnotes, and endnotes if they fit within the page limit.

-Organize your narrative using the following headings.
-Each section aligns with one or more review criteria NEH will use to evaluate your proposal.
+Organize your narrative using the following section headings.
+Each section aligns with corresponding review criteria.